 You'll need to let us know within six months of the above happening to be able to use this option.
-We might ask for some documents relating to the life event.
-For example, we might ask to see a copy of the life insured's marriage certificate if they get married.
+We might ask for some documents relating to the event.
+You must provide them to us in order to process your request.